lambda-five-io/bottom-bar/README.md

         related: array
     }

-## Fetch a single item from the database by artist name
+## Fetch all songs from database by artist

 ### Request